mzazon/awesome-cloud-projects/gcp/api-middleware-cloud-run-mcp-servers-service-extensions/api-middleware-cloud-run-mcp-servers-service-extensions.md

    echo "✅ Main API Middleware service created"
    ```

    The main middleware service now orchestrates all MCP servers to create a complete intelligent API processing pipeline.
-This demonstrates how MCP's standardized protocol enables complex AI workflows while maintaining clean, maintainable service architectures.
+This demonstrates how MCP's standardized protocol enables complex AI workflows while maintaining clean, maintainable service architectures with proper error handling and health monitoring.

 6. **Deploy Main Middleware and Configure Service Extensions**:

    Service Extensions provide a powerful way to customize API Gateway behavior by integrating with our intelligent middleware.
 We'll deploy the main middleware service and configure it to work with Cloud Endpoints, creating a complete intelligent API gateway solution that leverages MCP servers for AI-powered request processing.
+This configuration follows [Google Cloud API management strategies](https://cloud.google.com/api-management) for scalable, secure API architectures.

    ```bash
    # Deploy the main middleware service